maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/cortex_vision_all_viz.md

 # Karna Cortex Vision: Execution Flow Visualization

+> ⚠️ Note: This system implements biomimetic, vision-driven automation **inspired** by human visual perception.
+It does not claim to replicate biological cognition or full neural complexity.

-This document visualizes the execution flow and component interaction of the Karna Cortex Vision module, which simulates human-like visual perception for UI automation.
+This document visualizes the execution flow and component interaction of the Karna Cortex Vision module, which implements biomimetic, vision-driven automation inspired by human visual perception for UI automation.

 ## System Architecture Overview